mo7a2/HotelBI/README.md

 ---

-## <a id="data-analytics-and-business-intelligence-functions"></a>Data Analytics and Business Intelligence Functions

-The second Python component focuses on transforming cleaned hotel booking data into meaningful Business Intelligence indicators and decision-support information.

-The data-cleaning process uses functions such as `_norm_name()`, `_rename_columns()`, `parse_csv_bytes()`, and `clean_bookings()`.
-These functions standardize column names, identify required fields, remove duplicate records, validate dates and rates, handle missing optional fields, standardize booking statuses and booking channels, and create additional analytical fields such as `Nights` and `StayRevenue`.

-Several Key Performance Indicators (KPIs) are calculated from the processed data:
-*   **Occupancy Rate:** Calculated as rooms sold divided by available rooms, multiplied by 100.
-*   **Average Daily Rate (ADR):** Calculated as room revenue divided by the number of rooms sold.
-*   **Revenue per Available Room (RevPAR):** Calculated as room revenue divided by the total number of available rooms.
-*   **Repeat Guest Rate:** Calculated from the percentage of bookings identified as repeat guests.
-*   **Cancellation Rate:** Calculated from the percentage of bookings classified as cancelled or no-show.
-*   **Average Stay:** Calculated from the average number of nights per booking.

-The `dashboard_summary()` function aggregates the daily analytical results and provides average occupancy, average ADR, average RevPAR, and total revenue.

-For predictive analytics, the `forecast_from_daily()` function uses historical occupancy values and NumPy numerical functions to estimate future occupancy.
-A linear trend is fitted to the available daily data using `numpy.polyfit()`, and the predicted values are limited to a realistic range between 0% and 100%.
-The function also calculates lower and upper prediction boundaries using the standard deviation of the historical residuals.

-The `build_alerts()` function implements rule-based Business Intelligence alerts.
-It compares calculated KPIs against configurable thresholds and generates alerts when performance requires management attention.
-This provides an explainable decision-support mechanism instead of relying on a black-box machine-learning model.

-Overall, these functions demonstrate the transformation of raw hotel data into cleaned information, analytical KPIs, trends, forecasts, and actionable business insights.

----

 ## <a id="tools-research-and-selection-effort"></a>Tools Research and Selection Effort

 The tools selected in the project are those documented in the implementation and reference list.
 The prototype is a web application, and the main choices support CSV handling, interface development, charting, icons, and deployment: